 Dynamic allocation is an option on the Traffic allocation step of all A/B Tests.
-This option is only available for Growth and Elite plans.

 Dynamic traffic allocation is based on a statistical research topic called “multi-armed bandit”.
 The goal of this algorithm is to limit loss due to the lowest performing variations.

 However, when the campaign has just been launched, the performance of the variations is not known yet.
 When data collection begins, the performance of variations is known progressively, but these measures are not fully significant.